 Sumac Onion Chicken

-- Preheat the oven to 375°F. Combine salt, baharat, black pepper, and sumac and use half the mix to season the chicken.
-Ensure that you rub the seasoning in well, including under the skin.
+- Preheat the oven to 375ยฐF.
+Combine salt, baharat, black pepper, and sumac and use half the mix to season the chicken.
+Make sure to rub the seasoning in well, including under the skin.

 - Heat olive oil in a cast iron casserole dish or large skillet over medium-high heat.
 Add chicken legs, placing them skin side down and turn up the heat to high.
 Sear the chicken quickly for 3 to 4 minutes until golden brown, then flip and repeat on the other side.
 Avoid cooking at low heat to prevent under-searing and cooking the inside prematurely.
 Transfer the seared chicken to a plate.